Spider201866/Alan_web/memory-bank/systemPatterns.md

     2. `npm run format:check` is executed first to ensure code formatting.
     3. `jest` executes test files.
     4. `npm run lint` can be run separately to check code quality with ESLint.
-- **CI/CD Pipeline (GitHub Actions)**:
+- **CI/CD Pipeline (GitHub Actions & Railway)**:
-    1. On push to the `main` branch, a GitHub Actions workflow is triggered.
+    1. On push to the `main` branch, a GitHub Actions workflow is triggered to run the `build-and-test` job.
+This acts as the Continuous Integration (CI) gate.
-    2. A `build-and-test` job checks out the code, installs dependencies, and runs `npm test`.
+    2. Simultaneously, Railway's native GitHub integration sees the push.
+    3. Railway is configured to "Wait for CI", so it pauses its deployment process until the GitHub Actions job completes.
-    3. If the tests pass, a `deploy` job checks out the code, installs the Railway CLI, and deploys the application to the `mucho-spoon` service on Railway.
+    4. If the tests fail in the GitHub Action, Railway cancels the deployment.
+    5. If the tests pass, Railway proceeds with its own build and deployment process, correctly using the commit message for the deployment name.
+This is the Continuous Deployment (CD) part of the pipeline.
 - **Automated Testing & Code Quality**: Comprehensive test suite covering UI and accessibility, with pre-test formatting and linting hooks.
 ESLint is configured for code quality.
 - **API Error Handling**: Frontend API calls include graceful error handling to provide user feedback.
 - **Custom 404 Page**: A dedicated 404 route and page are implemented for unhandled paths.